 Unless, of course, you find someone ready to do all of your reading and writing for you.
 Even so, finding someone ready to put up with your constant chattering will be difficult.

-As communicating clearly is vital to blogging success, you will find this ability useful.
+Communicating clearly is vital to blogging success, so you will find this ability useful.

 Brush up on your reading and writing skills before starting a blog, and you’ll be well on your way to blogging excellence!

 Blogging is often seen as a creative pursuit.
-While there is undoubtedly an element of creativity involved, there is also a lot of data to crunch.
+While creativity is undoubtedly involved, there is also a lot of data to crunch.